OpenChain-Project/Telco-WG/Draft-OpenChain-Telco-SBOM-Guide_EN.md

 While the verification of SBOMs is an important topic, OpenChain Telco defers this work to other initiatives for the moment and intends to revisit this topic in future iterations of this document.

 ### 3.12 SBOM Merger
-SBOMs following this specification can be built from several SBOM files with a well-defined relationship to each other using the relationship definition features in SPDX.
+SBOMs following this Guide can be built from several SBOM files with a well-defined relationship to each other using the relationship definition features in SPDX.

 #### 3.12.1 Verification and reference material
 There exist tools to merge several SBOMs into one, e.g. https://github.com/vmware-samples/sbom-composer